 See and do in Atlanta

 Atlanta is home to a wide range of attractions.
-Everyone from sports fans to culture enthusiasts and music lovers will be able to find an activity to suit their interests in Atlanta.
-Those moving here with children will be pleased to know that there are plenty of child-friendly activities to get involved with in the city.
+Everyone from sports fans to culture enthusiasts and music lovers will be able to find an activity to suit their interests.
+Those moving here with children will be pleased to know that there are plenty of child-friendly activities within the city.

 Here is a list of some of Atlanta’s most popular attractions.